AriFordsham/GHCWiki/status/ghc-6.12.md

 - **Haddock 2** (see also [\#1964](https://gitlab.haskell.org//ghc/ghc/issues/1964) (GHC.Prim)).  (**Ian Lynagh**)

+- **GHC API** improvement: **Thomas Schilling** is doing a SoC project.
+Preserve comments and pragmas, generic traversals ([\#1467](https://gitlab.haskell.org//ghc/ghc/issues/1467), [\#1886](https://gitlab.haskell.org//ghc/ghc/issues/1886), [GhcApiStatus](ghc-api-status)).
+We'll ship whatever Thomas has committed by then.

+- **[ Type families](http://haskell.org/haskellwiki/GHC/Indexed_types)**, fully working. *Manuel Chakravarty and Simon PJ*

+- **[ Nested data parallelism](http://haskell.org/haskellwiki/GHC/Data_Parallel_Haskell)**, in some form. *Roman Leshchinskiy, Gabriele Keller, Manuel Chakravarty, Simon PJ*

+- More library reorg ([\#1338](https://gitlab.haskell.org//ghc/ghc/issues/1338)).
+The goal here is to shift stuff out of boot-libs and into the Haskell Library Platform, which is independently upgradable.
+Not hugely urgent, nice to have.

+- `^C` should raise an exception by default (also SIGPIPE, see [\#1619](https://gitlab.haskell.org//ghc/ghc/issues/1619), [\#2301](https://gitlab.haskell.org//ghc/ghc/issues/2301)).
+Nearly done!
+But not quite complete if you fork another process.
+This latter part is lower priority.

 ## Things we plan to do for sure

 - **Ship the Haskell Library Platform** instead of 'extralibs'.  **Don and Duncan** are leading.

+# Beyond 6.10

+This is a list of things that are floating about in our minds for what to do beyond 6.10.
+Nothing is decided, and these items vary wildly in their size.

+- **[Back-end revamp](commentary/compiler/new-code-gen)** (see also [\#1501](https://gitlab.haskell.org//ghc/ghc/issues/1501)).  **John Dias** is in charge.
+For 6.10 we will make sure that the whole existing path still exists, so we can choose at a late date whether to rely on the new path or not.

 - **Unicode support for text I/O**.
 This means adding Unicode encoding/decoding for Text I/O handles.   (**Simon Marlow**: a few days work.)